1. DISEASE/DISORDER:

 Patho-anatomy/physiology

-Lung cancers are carcinomas, meaning they are malignancies that arise from epithelial cells.
-They are classified histopathologically as one of two subtypes: small cell lung carcinoma (SCLC) or non-small cell lung carcinomas (NSCLC).
+Lung cancers are classified by their histopathology as one of two subtypes: small cell lung carcinoma (SCLC) or non-small cell lung carcinomas (NSCLC).
 SCLC are about 10-15% of all lung cancers.
 The other 80% are NSCLC, which are of multiple subtypes.
-The most prevalent are adenocarcinoma (40%), squamous cell carcinoma (30%), large cell carcinoma (10%).
+The most prevalent are adenocarcinoma (40%), squamous cell carcinoma (30%), and large cell carcinoma (10%).

 Disease progression including natural history, disease phases or stages, disease trajectory (clinical features and presentation over time)